 - Specify Intranet Microsoft update service location: Enable.
 Set the intranet update service for detecting updates: http://hq-wsus.woshub.com:8530, Set the intranet statistics server: http://hq-wsus.woshub.com:8530 – set the address of the local WSUS server and the statistics server (usually they are the same);

 - No auto-restart with logged on users for scheduled automatic updates installations: Enable – disable automatic restart if the user session is open;

 - Enable client-side targeting: Enable.
 Target group name for this computer: Servers – in the WSUS console, assign clients to the Servers group.

 WSUS Group Policy for Windows Workstations

 We assume that in contrast to the server policy, updates to the client workstations are installed automatically at night immediately after receiving the updates.
-Computers after the installation of updates should restart automatically (having notified the user in 5 minutes).
+Computers should restart automatically after the installation of updates (notifying the user in 5 minutes).